hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 7.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/7.png)

+## Problem 8

-## 8. Get ID of all boats that have not been reserved.
+> Get ID of all boats that have not been reserved.

 ```sql
 SELECT `BID` FROM Boats WHERE `BID` NOT IN(SELECT `BID` FROM Reserves);